-Policy SE6 + x + x X + + + + + + + This policy would not lead to development itself but sets out criteria Policy criteria are already covered by the Core Strategy.
-This policy does meet the Core Strategy requirements for the Surface and foul water drainage. to safeguard and mitigate against flooding issues. covored by the core offategy. purposes of the SEA.
+Policy SE6 + Х + Х X + + + + + + + This policy would not lead to development itself but sets out criteria Policy criteria are already This policy does meet the Core Surface and foul water drainage. to safeguard and mitigate against flooding issues. covered by the Core Strategy.
+Strategy requirements for the purposes of the SEA.